pancsta/asyncmachine-go/README.md

 ![TUI Debugger](assets/am-dbg.png)

-`am-dbg` is a multi-client debugger lightweight enough to be kept open in the background while receiving data from >100 machines simultaneously (and potentially many more).
+`am-dbg` is a lightweight, multi-client debugger for AM.
+It easily handles >100 client machines simultaneously (and potentially many more).
 Some features include:

 - states tree
 - log view